uwsampa/research-group-web/README.md

 1. Install the dependencies.
 You will need [Python][], [Pybtex][] (`pip install pybtex`), and [Jekyll][] (`gem install jekyll`).
 2. [Fork][] this repository on GitHub.
-3. Clone the fork (along with its submodules) to your own machine: `git clone --recursive URL`.
+3. Clone the fork (along with its submodules) to your own machine: `git clone --recursive git@github.com:yourgroup/research-group-web.git`.
 4. Add an "upstream" remote for the original repository so you can stay abreast of bugfixes: `git remote add upstream git://github.com/uwsampa/research-group-web.git`.
 5. Customize.
 Start with the `_config.yml` file, where you enter the name of the site and its URL.
 6. Type `make` to build the site and then run `jekyll serve -w` to view your site.